-TBC Major and Mid-Size Grants are open only to regular faculty (full-time and SPF faculty) in the College of Arts and Letters.
-All College of Arts and Letters faculty, including adjuncts and visitors, may apply for a TBC Small Interim Grant.
-Graduate students may apply for a TBC Graduate Student Grant.
+TBC Major and Mid-Size grants are open only to regular faculty (both T&TT and TPAC) in the College of Arts and Letters.
+All College of Arts and Letters faculty, including adjunct faculty, visiting faculty, graduate students, and post docs who are instructors of record, may apply for one of the TBC small grants.

 Major Grant (funding up to $20,000)

 Examples of activities suitable for a Major Grant include taking students to a series of world-class cultural events (play, opera, etc.) or visiting a unique site that is the focus of a course and for which there is no reasonable analog nearby.
 It is expected that these activities will be scheduled during fall or spring break and that the trip will last at least four days.